denten-books/plain-text/20-metaphor.md

 Habit-Forming Products* are some of the best selling titles advancing this argument [@krug_dont_2014; @eyal_hooked:_2014; @krishna_best_2015].
-Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without language or representation, painting beyond media, asemiosis---messages lacking a sign.
+Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where semiotic systems are to be experienced emotively past the senses: literature without language or representation, painting beyond media, asemiosis---messages lacking a sign.

-However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human-computer interaction in all of its
+However futuristic such possibilities may seem to us today, we should not lose sight of the constructed nature of human-computer interaction in all of its
 forms: paper, ink, code, silicone.
-Media intercedes.
-As technological dreams become reality they also grow less interesting and more mundane.
-We tend not to think about them; they become habit.
-Habituation smoothes the rough edges of irreconcilability between human and machine.
-The tool recedes from view, beginning to seem a natural and direct extension of the body.
+Media mediate.
+But they also grow opaque through habituation.
+As technological dreams become reality they also grow mundane.
+We forget to marvel at the altitude of artificial flight or remark on the speed of telecommunication.
+Habit dulls the instrument.
+The tool recedes from view.
+We forget its dangers.
+It seems a harmless extension of the body.

 I do not mean to dismiss the mastery of those engaged in creating the illusion of directness.
 Pleasure and catharsis are important in some contexts.
 In other contexts, we must privilege critical thought, analysis, and interruption.
-Computational poetics aims to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.

-Heidegger calls such a process the disruption of reference or a *breach*.
-He
-writes:

-> When something at hand is missing whose everyday presence was a matter of course that we never even paid attention to it, this constitutes a *breach* in the context of references discovered in our circumspection.
-Circumspection comes up with emptiness and now sees for the first time what the missing thing was at hand *for* and at hand *with*.
-Again the surrounding world makes itself known [@heidegger_being_1996, 70].

-The momentary breach, a measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to shape the encounter on our own, tactical terms: to opt in when useful and to opt out when necessary.
-I am not concerned here with the metaphysical entailments of a possible posthuman future.
+The momentary breach, to quite Heidegger, a measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to shape the encounter on our own, tactical terms: to opt in when useful and to opt out when necessary.[^ln2-heid] I am not concerned here with the metaphysical entailments of a possible posthuman future.
 The illusion of directness belies the very human mechanisms of command and control.
-The simulation ultimately embodies specific power structures in an economy of exchange between physical and mental resources.
+Simulations ultimately embody specific power structures in an economy of exchange between physical and mental resources.
 In this market there are those who extract rents from virtual, mimetic inhabitance and those whose dwelling becomes a commodity.

 Recall in this regard the Heideggerian insight into the mediated nature of tool use.
 In *Being and Time*, Heidegger wrote about the particular